NicoloCavalli95horses/KMS-web-testing/content/02 Literature/books/JavaScript, The Good Parts/04 Functions.md

 # Callbacks

-JavaScript is single threaded but support asynchronous programming and [[web workers]], that allow it to perform parallel computations.
+JavaScript is single threaded but support asynchronous programming and [[web workers]], that allow it to perform [[Parallel programming]]

 # Module